This vegan royal icing without eggs is the perfect icing to decorate your cookies without having to use eggs or even meringue powder!

 Instructions

-- Combine all ingredients in a mixing bowl (or the bowl of a stand mixer with the whisk attachment).
+- Combine all dry ingredients (powdered sugar, cornstarch, and xanthan gum or arrowroot) in a mixing bowl (or the bowl of a stand mixer with the whisk attachment).
 Beat at low speed for 1 minute, or until everything is thoroughly combined.

 - Divide icing into however many colors you would like and color to your liking and decorate cookies as you would with regular royal icing, watering down slightly to fill piped lines.